 Events and meetings, whether in person, virtual or hybrid, should be easy for everyone to attend, participate in and enjoy.
-Captioning, assistive listening tools, accessible materials and accessible features in meeting platforms help people with disabilities fully engage and improve the experience for all attendees.
+Accessibility features such as captioning, assistive listening tools, accessible materials, and inclusive meeting practices improve the experience for everyone.

 Use the guidance on this page to help plan and host accessible events and meetings and to communicate clearly about how accommodations may be requested.